 Fold together Crème Pâtissière and whipped butter.

 Less relevant to cakes but worth a tangent are Bavarian Cream and Crémeux.
 Bavarian Cream or Crème Bavaroise is a dessert all on its own, and it's nothing more than a Crème Anglaise folded with Crème Chantilly and set with gelatin.
-Crémeux, on the other hand, is a thickened Crème Anglaise with whipped butter or gelatin.
+Crémeux, on the other hand, is thicker than mousse and denser than pudding; it's a thickened Crème Anglaise with whipped butter or gelatin.
 And speaking of gelatin, I don't like it.
 Gelatin is a protein boiled out of skin, tendons, ligaments, and/or bones.
 Does that sound like dessert to you?
 There are two more gelatin-related concepts I'll cover which have very little to do with each other, and these are Gelatin Art Cakes and Piping Gel.
 Gelatin Art Cakes are cakes that are either entirely made of gelatin or other types of cake topped or surrounded by gelatin.
 They lend themselves to very beautiful designs, which is different than being appetizing.

 Piping Gel is a decorative icing with a transparent and glass or water like effect, which is also used as clear glue to attach decorations to cakes or cookies.
 Piping gel is made with corn syrup, water, and gelatin or corn starch, and it does not fully harden.
 Grocery store birthday cakes often letter in piping gel.